Idasile/bhameyie.github.io/_posts/2017-04-27-microservices-isolation-patterns-reactive.md

 That event would contain information about what was done (which can be inferred from the type), as well as information deemed pertinent.
 Any service that would be interested in that type event would subscribe to its source (e.g. RabbitMQ topic, Kafka topic, WebSphere MQ subscription, etc..), and __react__ to the event either by storing data it would need for future actions, or by performing an action.

-__NOTE:__ You don't necessarily need Message Queueing systems like RabbitMQ or Kafka to achieve this.
-You could achieve a similar result using something like Akka Cluster.
-The [one thing to note](http://doc.akka.io/docs/akka/current/scala/distributed-pub-sub.html#Delivery_Guarantee) however is that, as a consequence of using RPC, the delivery guarentee will be `At Most Once`, whereas using RabbitMQ, Kafka or most other Message Queueing Systems will give you an `At Least Once` delivery guarantee.

 For example, whenever a user edits his account preferences, the Privacy Preferences service would publish a `AccountPreferencesChanged` event that would hold information other services could be interested in.

 {% highlight java %}